ErlantzCalvo/notion-rustport/README.md

 ***Note:*** Remember to give your API key, at least, read acces of the page you want to track as shown in the [documentation](https://developers.notion.com/docs/getting-started#step-1-create-an-integration)

-### Options
--c or --to-clipboard : Copy the resulting report to the clipboard. <br>
---config_path : Specify the config.json file location. <br>
--h or --help : Display the available options.

 # Configuration
 The app need to know which is the title for each status.
 This is, in the picture of the notion page (At the top of this README) it can be seen that the 3 status names are *To Do, Doing* and *Done 🙌*.
 This three names must be put in the `config.json` file: